 Available on the album ‘Yes: Further Listening 2008-2010’ via EMI Records

 No strangers to raiding the Bowie songbook having previously tackled ‘Fame’ in 1981, DURAN DURAN however blotted their copy book with their 1995 covers LP ‘Thank You’.
 They refound their stride with the return-to-form album ‘All You Need Is Now’ but just before that, this superb reinterpretation of ‘Boys Keep Swinging’ reconnected them to their New Romantic roots with washes of Nick Rhodes’ swimmy Crumar string machine, held down by a danceable beatbox and John Taylor’s syncopated bass runs.

 Available on the album ‘We Were So Turned On: A Tribute To David Bowie’ via Manimal Vinyl

 LADYTRON Little Black Angel (2010)

-This frantically paced DEATH IN JUNE cover was recorded for the LADYTRON ‘Best Of 00-10’ collection and could have been easily mistaken for one of their own compositions.
+This frantically paced cover of controversial neofolk band DEATH IN JUNE was recorded for the LADYTRON ‘Best Of 00-10’ collection and purposely uncredited.
 The antithesis of the midtempo atmospherics of ‘Gravity The Seducer’, this cutting four-to-the-floor romp was the last of the quartet’s in-yer-face tracks in a wind down of the harder ‘Velocifero’ era.
-‘Little Black Angel’ bore no resemblance to its folky acoustic laden original which seemed to have borrowed heavily from Lee Hazelwood.
+With the multi-ethnic combo subverting the meaning of ‘Little Black Angel’, it deliberately bore no resemblance to the acoustic laden original.

 Available on the album ‘Best of 00-10’ via Nettwerk Records